Starnodes2024/ComfyUI_StarNodes/README.md

 - ⭐ Star 7 Layers 2 PSD 🆕: Saves up to seven images as layers in a single PSD file with automatic sizing based on the largest image dimensions.
 NEW!

 *Note: You can add custom resolutions by editing the .json files in the node folder.
+** using tea cache setting need the official teacache nodes installed to work

 ## Installation